How to Teach Kids Grade School Self-Defense

-Bullying in schools has motivated some parents into considering self-defense classes for kids.
+The prevalence of bullying in schools has some parents turning to self-defense classes for kids.
 Other parents might think self-defense classes sound like an extreme reaction to bullying hype trotted out by breathless local news readers.
-In fact, both types of parents are a little right and a little wrong.
+But both types of parents have it a little wrong.
 Teaching a child to take a swing at a mean kid gives them a dubious life skill, but may also not be the best approach.
 The thing about teaching little kids self-defense is that it pays to take a more practical approach.
 And that probably means trash talk.

 “What we say in the industry is that 99 percent of all fights are 100 percent avoidable,” explains martial arts instructor Jason Zakrajsek, a Gracie Jiu-Jitsu black belt and owner of Kuk Sul Do Academy in Chagrin Falls.
 “Unless someone is absolutely physically attacking you, most everything can be resolved by verbal assertion, verbal de-escalation, or simply walking away.”

 Zakrajsek is adamant that verbal assertion or de-escalation is one of the pillars of self-defense that is often skipped by well-meaning parents and anti-bullying advocates.
 He suggests some of this is likely due to the reticence some parents have in teaching their children to talk tough and be verbally assertive, fearing it’s impolite or rude.
 But in the “bully-proofing” program that Zakrajsek commonly teaches in schools, talking is one of three Ts to address a bully along with “telling” and “tackling.”

 “At the end of the day, your ability to verbally assert yourself, or talk shit, without giving the bully the emotional result they want is key,” Zakrajsek says.
 “They have to learn that skill.”